MCU Fan Theory Suggests Natasha Romanoff And Clint Barton Were On Opposite Sides In Budapest

 A new fan theory on Reddit is suggesting what went down in the Hungarian capital, and it looks like the two were not on the same side.
 Redditor u/hootanahalf believes the two characters met for the first time in Budapest, and fans will remember their first meeting was not a good one.
 Natasha mentions to Loki in The Avengers that Clint was sent to kill her when they originally met, but he made a different call.
 She also hinted at their first meeting in Endgame after they landed on Vormir.

-“I don’t judge people by their worst mistakes,” Natasha said.
+"I don't judge people on their worst mistakes," Natasha said.

-“Maybe you should,” Clint responded
+"Maybe you should," Clint responded.

-The theorist believes that Natasha did some bad things in the European capital, where Clint was sent to take her out.
-He saw a different side to her and spared her, and she eventually turned good and subsequently joined S.H.I.E.L.D.
-Budapest might be the location of Natasha’s “worst mistake” which Clint never judged her for.
+The theorist believes that Natasha did some bad things in the European capital where Clint was sent to take her out.
+However, he saw a different side to her and spared her, and she eventually turned good and subsequently joined S.H.I.E.L.D.
+Budapest might be the location of Natasha's "worst mistake," which Clint never judged her for.

 The theory gained a lot of support on Reddit, with over 1,400 upvotes in less than a day.
 Dozens of comments piled up where MCU fans applauded the plot suggestion.

-Many are hoping to get some more clarification on what went down in Budapest in the Black Widow solo movie which is due out later this year.
-While the film is confirmed to take place between the events of Captain America: Civil War and Infinity War, it’s possible there is a flashback scene or two.
+Many are hoping to get some more clarification on what went down in Budapest in the Black Widow solo movie, which is due out later this year.
+While the film is confirmed to take place between the events of Captain America: Civil War and Infinity War, it's possible there is a flashback scene or two.

 Others have suggested that Taskmaster, the big bad in Black Widow, is actually Hawkeye.
 This suggestion is a little fuzzy and is mostly based on the fact that the villain wields a bow and arrow just like Clint.
 Others believe that Clint and Natasha battled Taskmaster together in Budapest, which would mean the villain appeared at two different points in the MCU timeline.